 The total amount needed to provide this emergency medical equipment to every IMPD officer was approximately $150,000.
 This represented a per kit cost of $100 for the 1,500 brave men and women of IMPD.
 We are happy to report that through community donations, and the support of businesses such as Wellpoint and the Indianapolis Colts, our initial goal was reached and each IMPD officers was provided a life-saving kit.

 The work is not complete, however, in that more IMPD officers are being hired and trained to meet the needs of the community, and other agencies throughout Marion County and beyond also have need.
-To assist in these efforts, the Indianapolis Police Foundation at the Fraternal Order of Police has agreed to receive and administer this ongoing fundraising effort.
+To assist in these efforts, the Central Indiana Police Foundation at the Fraternal Order of Police has agreed to receive and administer this ongoing fundraising effort.
 Together, we are confident we can finally bring this critical project to a reality and uphold our commitment to Officer Fishburn and all those officers injured or killed in the line of duty to do all that we can for them when they give their all for us.

 With each kit costing $100, please consider pledging your support of our brave men and women in blue.
 Your gift can provide a life-saving resource for officers and community members.
 To make your tax-deductible donation, fill out the form below.